savob/savobajic.ca/content/projects/personal/ornaments.md

 I wanted to make something small and simple (*read: cheap*) to hand out to friends and family for the holidays, and I felt that a small blinking ornament would be perfect for this.
-LEDs and resistors are cheap and hardy, batteries and a basic control system would be managable.
+LEDs and resistors are cheap and hardy, batteries and a basic control system would be manageable.

 In the end the circuit was nothing more than a basic 555 timer based blinker running off a 9V battery.
 I ordered panelized boards to have plenty to hand out and hand soldered them all.